How to Perform a HIPAA Risk Assessment to Stay Compliant?

 4. Assess Current Security Measures

-You must now ascertain the effectiveness of your existing security measures to protect ePHI and evaluate whether they are appropriate and effective; if yes, assess whether they are configured and used correctly.
-These safeguard measures will vary depending on the size and complexity of the organization.
+The next step is to ascertain the effectiveness of your existing security measures to protect ePHI and evaluate whether they are appropriate and effective; if yes, assess whether they are configured and used correctly.
+These safeguard measures will vary depending on the size and complexity of the organization and can be both technical and nontechnical.

 5. Determine the likelihood of threat occurrence and its potential impact